percona/pbm-docs/docs/manage/logpath.md

     Command line flags take precedence over environment variables.

-If PBM cannot write to the specified file due to some error, it falls back to the `stderr` file.
+If PBM cannot write to the specified file due to some error, it falls back to `STDERR` stream.
 And you can always retrieve the logging information using the `pbm logs` command.

 This ability to output logs to a file at a custom path enhances log management, making it easier to monitor and audit PBM operations effectively, and facilitates regulatory compliance.